antronerds/r2-tutorials/docs/One_Gene_View.md

     Within this functionality a test is performed on each track.
-In addition, tracks are inspected before doing the test, and the test is changed according to the contents: for a numeric vs numeric track the correlation is calculated resulting in an r-pvalue, in other words the correlation between the p-values. categorical vs numerical tracks are tested with an anova test; nonrandom associations for categorical vs categorical tracks are tested with a Fisher's exact test.
+In addition, tracks are inspected before doing the test, and the test is changed according to the contents: for a numeric vs numeric track the correlation is calculated resulting in an r-pvalue, in other words the correlation between the p-values. categorical vs numerical tracks are tested with an anova test; nonrandom associations for categorical vs categorical tracks are tested with a Fisher’s exact test.
 Furthermore, 'ND' samples are automatically removed, and are not considered a valid group.
     We can run a CliniSnitch analysis directly from the One Gene View page by clicking on the gene name under 'CliniSnitch' in the upper-left panel.
 Click on ‘MYCN’.
 Private/Group tracks that you may add to this dataset over time, will automatically be included in these analyses.